5 Easy Tips for Growing Out Your Hair, According to Experts

 When long hair is your ultimate goal, any kind of cut can seem counterintuitive.
 However, regular trims are essential, says John Mouzakis, stylist at Mixed Co.
 Salon in Chicago.
 "While this won't speed up hair growth, it will keep split ends at bay and prevent them from moving up the strand and causing breakage, which can make it look and feel like your hair isn't growing at all," he explains.
 Plan on going in for a trim every three months or so, and ask for a dusting (the tiniest of trims that only cleans up the ends).
-There's another benefit to regular trims, too: "Your stylist can also help re-shape your style, so that it looks good even during the growing out phase," adds Nick Pena, owner and lead stylist at SalonCapri in Boston.
+There's another benefit to regular trims, too: "Your stylist can also help re-shape your style so that it looks good even during the growing out phase," says Nick Pena, owner and lead stylist at SalonCapri in Boston.

 2. Shield Strands from Heat

 Daily heat styling takes a major toll on your hair, resulting in split ends and breakage that will seriously stunt hair growth, Mouzakis says.
 The best bet is to avoid hot tools altogether, but if that's just not realistic, be sure to use a thermal protectant, such as Mouzakis' favorite, Kérastase Resistance Ciment Thermique hair milk, $37, Sephora, each and every time you blow-dry, curl, or flat iron.
 To use, apply on wet hair, then comb through to distribute evenly prior to styling.

 3. Beware of the Hair Habits That Cause Breakage